Architecture: 19th Century

 Augustus Welby Pugin, for instance, having concluded that the medieval was the last 'moral' style and architecture was either good or bad, wrote for and designed in 'Gothic' forms (his book Contrasts is a comparison of Classical and medieval buildings always to the detriment of the Classical).
 The Classical view was that the only true forms for a modern society were the worldly and civilised Classical columns and pediments.

-Battle was joined between the two factions and the middle years of the century are filled with triumphs for one or the other.
+Battle was joined between the two factions and the early era of Victorian architecture was filled with triumphs for one or the other.
 In Britain, Pugin scored a great victory with the Houses of Parliament, in France, Viollet le Duc patched, restored and wrote with great medievalist vigour.
 In France, Garnier designed the Paris Opera (1861-9) and George Gilbert Scott in London designed Classical buildings like the Foreign Office (1861).
 There never was a result to the battle - indeed it still continues as an opposition of taste.

 While the battle of styles was engaging the energies of the architects, great changes were being introduced in industry.
 Mass production became possible in glass, iron and later steel.
 The machine tool industry introduced a precision in manufacture which, when applied to building, enabled the erection of large and safe structures built from uniform components.
 The demands for factories, storage and transport led to new types of utility buildings in manufacturing cities and ports.
 The railways needed stations, great bridges and viaducts.
 The architects were hardly by training equipped to supply the design demand - except perhaps to suggest a style - and the engineer-builder appeared to answer the need.
 Telford's Katherine Dock warehouses in London, and the Marshall Field Warehouse in Chicago, by Richardson are early and late examples of storage design whilst the London rail termini provide a range of solutions from the Doric portico of Euston (1838) designed by the architect Philip Hardwick to the plain brick arch frontage of Kings Cross station by Thomas Cubit.